 Dear Collaborators,

-Solar activity remains at an extremely low level.
-The small magnetic
+Solar activity continues at an extremely low level with the visible solar

 See http://www.SolarMonitor.org for images and